Kansas Geological Survey, Bulletin 41, Part 9, originally published in 1942

-Despite expressed qualifications and warnings, the geologist is prone to fix his eye on resistant beds in a published columnar secion.
+Despite expressed qualifications and warnings, the geologist is prone to fix his eye on resistant beds in a published columnar section.
 For this reason no channel sandstone is described in the following generalized section of the Dakota formation.
-Any one desirous of doing so may insert a lenticular sandstone in any portion of the section and be reasonably assured that such a sandstone occurs at that stratigrahic position somewhere in the area of the outcrop.
+Any one desirous of doing so may insert a lenticular sandstone in any portion of the section and be reasonably assured that such a sandstone occurs at that stratigraphic position somewhere in the area of the outcrop.

 |Generalized Section of the Dakota Formation in north-central Kansas|

 |Graneros shale||Range of thickness in area discussed (feet)|

 |Shale; dark, fissile; contains rusty, yellow to brown partings, selenite crystals, and, locally, channel sandstones; marine fossils present||21.0 to 40.0|